oklahomer/p5-Facebook-OpenGraph/README.md

             ||= $self->SUPER::get_app_token->{access_token};
     }

-Or you might want to use Cache::Memory::Simple or something similar to it and refetch token at an interval of your choice.
-Maybe you want to store token on DB and want this method to return the stored value.
-So you should override it as you like.
+Or you might want to use [Cache::Memory::Simple](https://metacpan.org/pod/Cache::Memory::Simple) or something similar to refetch token at an interval of your choice.
+Maybe you want to store token on DB and override this method to return the stored value.

 ### `$fb->get_user_token_by_code($given_code)`